(Please note that the schedule is in Barcelona time: UTC/GMT+02:00).

 Venue: Sala Tarot de Quinze, Facultat de Filosofia i Lletres, Universitat Autònoma de Barcelona

-(Abstracts for each presentation can be found at the end of the schedule).
+(Abstracts for each presentation can be found at the end of this schedule).

 Schedule: